 After completing his PhD at Leiden University, with prof.dr.
 Marc Koper, and a postdoctoral stay at the Joint Center of Artificial Photosynthesis (JCAP) at Caltech, with prof.dr.
 Theodor Agapie and prof.dr.
-Jonas Peters, Ruud started his own group as assistant professor at Delft University of Technology in January 2018.
+Jonas Peters, Ruud started his own group at Delft University of Technology in January 2018.
 His research interests are in electrochemical conversions that are relevant for renewable fuel production and the electrification of the chemical industry.
 With the help of mechanistical insights, modelling and theory predictions his group contributes to solving contemporary energy problems by developing new electrocatalytic systems and devices.

 After having graduated from the master program Chemical Engineering in Delft and completing his master thesis on indirect CO2 methanation in the Large-Scale Energy Storage group under Prof. dr. ir.
 Wiebren de Jong, Daniël started working in the electrochemical conversion group in September 2019.
 His main research focus is on bimetallic CO2 reduction electrodes, (high-throughput) electrode screening and electrode design under industrial conditions.